 - Paralysis.
 Paralysis occurs when the spine is severed because of an injury.
 If a pedestrian sustains a spinal injury of this nature, it can result in paralysis below the site of the injury.
 Paralysis is a life-altering and often permanent disability that changes a person’s life in every way.

-How Loewy Law Firm Can Help
+How Loewy Law Firm Can Help Pedestrian Victims

-If you’ve been injured in a pedestrian accident in Austin, working with an attorney is your best bet to get the compensation that you need and deserve.
+If you’ve been injured in a pedestrian accident in Austin, working with a lawyer is your best bet to get the compensation that you need and deserve.
 The experienced Austin injury attorneys at Loewy Law Firm can investigate the incident, speak to any witnesses, review documents such as police reports and medical records, identify all of the at-fault parties, and build a strong legal argument for compensation.
 Contact us today to speak with one of our Austin pedestrian injury attorneys in a free, no-obligation consultation.